 The UNM Art Museum is open:

-Wednesday and Thursday, 12 PM to 5 PM
+Tuesday through Thursday, 10 AM to 5 PM

 Tradition and Transformation: Colonial New Spain and Contemporary Hispanic America at the UNM Art Museum is on view in the Clinton Adams Gallery through September 30, 2023.